Asana/markdown-formatter/README.md

 Known issues:
  * `_"italic quotes"_` are not supported to avoid a problem with underscores being somewhat common
  * occasional race conditions with react
+ * clicking on links in the description seems to be broken